-You cannot go to Zanzibar and not spend time on the beach.
+You cannot go to Zanzibar and not spend time on the beach – it’s one of the top things to do in Zanzibar.
 One of the best beaches in Zanzibar to relax while sunbathing and swimming in the Indian Ocean is Nungwi Beach.
 This beach is located in Nungwi village which is found in Zanzibar’s North West region.
 The beach is popular among tourists but you’ll rarely find it overcrowded like other beaches on the island.
 As the waters are nice, shallow and transparent, this is a great place to go snorkeling.

 Go scuba diving

 Speaking of marine life, with warm, clear water is it only obvious that one of the best things to do in Zanzibar is diving.
 Make sure to go at least once!
 The best place to go diving is Mnemba Island Atoll.